Selina2023/Open6DOR/README.md

 ### Usage
 Along with the dataset, we provide several functions to enable visualization and evaluation of the tasks:
-- To load a task example, run the following command (you may change the image_mode to GIVEN_IMAGE_ISAACGYM or others):
+- To load a task example, run the following command (you may change the image_mode to RENDER_IMAGE_BLENDER or others):
 ```
 cd Benchmark
 python bench.py load_task --task_path ./task_examples/6DoF/behind/Place_the_apple_behind_the_box_on_the_table.__upright/20240704-145831_no_interaction/task_config.json --image_mode GIVEN_IMAGE_ISAACGYM --output_path ./output/test